Who is Anna Delvey? The remarkable true story of the fake socialite

 Sorokin also checked into hotels without a working credit card on file and racked up tens of thousands of dollars in unpaid bills.

-After eventually paying the US$30,000 bill she accumulated at the 11 Howard Hotel in SoHo using funds she gained from depositing fraudulent checks, she was evicted and moved to the Beekman Hotel.
+After eventually paying the US$30,000 (£22,000) bill she accumulated at the 11 Howard hotel in SoHo using funds she allegedly gained from depositing fraudulent checks, she was evicted and moved to the Beekman Hotel.

 What happened to Anna Delvey, or Sorokin?